 If you love cookies as much as we do, you will want to check out all of my delicious gluten free cookie recipes!

 I like to melt my chocolate chips in two ways.
-The first way, which takes a little longer is to use a double boiler.
-The second way is to use a microwave oven.
+The first, which takes a little longer, is to use a double boiler.
+The second is to use a microwave oven.
 I like to microwave the chips.
 You need to do it slowly to prevent your chocolate from burning.

 Melt at 25-second intervals, stirring the chocolate between each interval.
-Usually, by the third interval, my chocolate is ready for use.
+My chocolate is usually ready for use by the third interval.

 Yes, you can easily freeze these coconut macaroons.
 Allow your cookies to cool, then freeze in a freezer-safe container and freeze.
 (I personally use Freezer Ziplock bags.)

-These macaroon cookies will keep fresh for for 3-4 days in an air-tight container.
-Otherwise, I highly recommend you freeze them.
+These macaroon cookies will keep fresh for 3-4 days in an airtight container.
+Otherwise, I highly recommend freezing them.

 If you use sweetened coconut, your cookies will turn out very sweet.
 If you only have sweetened shredded coconut, omit the extra added sugar this recipe calls for.